 Undoubtedly, e-commerce is the way to go in the retail industry.
 The number of brick-and-mortar stores is slowly dwindling with the number of brands choosing to move to online marketplaces.
 A recent study showcased that 49% of Americans would choose to shop in a brick-and-mortar store, with the rest stating that they prefer to shop online.

 2. Rate Of Shopping In-Store

 One of the biggest reasons people like to shop in-store is that customers can get a feel of the product, try it on for themselves, and see how they like it.
 The rate of customers shopping in-store was around 56%, out of which most of them stated that the main reason for this was the ability to try on a piece of clothing they liked or get a feel of an item they were looking to buy.

 3. Decline Of Retail Stores

 Over the past few months, there has been a startling decrease in the number of retail stores, which is decreasing rapidly.
-During the past few months of 2019, the number of retail stores in the United States alone has decreased by an estimated 15%.
+During the past few months of 2019, the number of retail stores in the United States alone has fallen by an estimated 15%.
 Most of this percentage of retailers are doing so in favor of online stores and marketplaces.

 4. Retail Stores As A Pre Trial

-One of the bigger reasons brick-and-mortar retail stores are still a choice for customers is the option to try something before buying it.
-Often, customers want to look and feel the product for themselves.
+One of the more significant reasons brick-and-mortar retail stores are still a choice for customers is the option to try something before buying it.
+Often, customers want to look at and feel the product for themselves.
 They often want to operate this product to see if it works well for them and is something they would be interested in.
 Nowadays, most retail stores serve as a place for customers to try something out before purchasing it online.
 The percentage of this is almost 50% of all customers who visit these stores.

 5. Price Comparisons